gavento/covid_seasonal_Sharma/README.md

-# Code for: Understanding the effectiveness of government interventions in Europe's second wave of COVID-19
+# Seasonal model of Sharma et al. COVID-19 Nonpharmaceutical Interventions Effectiveness

+This repository contains the data and code used in the paper [Gavenčiak et al.: *Seasonal variation in SARS-CoV-2 transmission in temperate climates*](TODO). **Note**: this paper is a preprint and has not yet been peer-reviewed.

-This repo contains the code for [Sharma et al. (2021), *Understanding the effectiveness of government interventions in Europe’s second wave of COVID-19*](https://www.medrxiv.org/content/10.1101/2021.03.25.21254330v1). **Note**: this paper is a preprint and has not yet been peer-reviewed.
+This repository contains the seasonal variant of the model of [Sharma et al. (2021), *Understanding the effectiveness of government interventions in Europe’s second wave of COVID-19*](https://www.medrxiv.org/content/10.1101/2021.03.25.21254330v1) and has been forked from [MrinankSharma/COVID19NPISecondWave](https://github.com/MrinankSharma/COVID19NPISecondWave); please see that repo for further details.

-# Installation
-We use Poetry for dependency management and use Python 3.8.
-Please see [Python Poetry](https://python-poetry.org/) for installation instructions for poetry.

-Running `poetry install`, once Poetry has been installed, will setup a virtual environment and install project dependecies.
-You can then run `poetry shell` to launch a shell instance where the `virtualenv` is active.
+For the seasonal variant of the model of [Brauner et al. *Inferring the effectiveness of government interventions against COVID-19*](https://www.medrxiv.org/content/10.1101/2020.05.28.20116129v2.article-info), see the repository [gavento/covid_seasonal_Brauner](https://github.com/gavento/covid_seasonal_Brauner).

-# Repository Structure
+# Data
-The most important files are:
-* `epimodel/models/models.py` contains the main models, implemented in Numpyro, used for this project.
-* `epimodel/epiparam.py` contains the `EpidemiologicalParameters` class, used to store and discretise delay distributions.
-* `epimodel/preprocessing.py` contains the `preprocess_data` function used to load data, as well as the `PreprocessedData` class definition.

-Other notes:
-* `epimodel/models/model_run_utils.py` contains a `run_model` utility function.
-* `epimodel/models/model_build_utils.py` contains a model build utility functions that can be used to build new models.
-* `epimodel/plotting` contains some plotting helpers.
-* `epimodel/distributions/asymmetric_laplace` contains the asymmetric laplace distribution, used for the NPI prior.
+**This repo currently only contains synthetic data.
+The real data is available upon request.
+Please email Jan Brauner at jan.brauner at cs dot ox dot ac dot uk**

 # Reproducing Results
 An example main model run is in ``notebooks/final_results/main_results.ipynb``.